 Thyme is a popular ingredient in household cleaners to help get rid of germs.

 Combine all ingredients in a spray bottle and shake well.
 Spray on surfaces and wipe clean with a damp cloth or sponge.

-This formula is great for ovens that have been neglected for a while.
-For baked-on grease or food splatters, you can use fine steel wool to scrub those areas.
-Use a bit more salt if needed.
+This formula is great for neglected ovens.
+For baked-on grease or food splatters, use fine steel wool to scrub those areas.
+Use a little more salt if needed.

 Source: Natural Cleaning and Recipe Book

 A great cleaner to use on kitchen countertops and bathroom surfaces.